Queen Elizabeth Country Park, A3, south of Petersfield, Hampshire, PO8 0QE

 21.7 miles - SDW Forty acre lane 800m west of South Harting (cutoff 02:30)

-These will have water and soft drinks to refill your containers, plus some cakes, sweets and savouries that you are welcome to take with you.
+These will have water and soft drinks to refill your containers, plus a selection of cakes, sweets and savouries that you are welcome to take with you.

-In the interests of reducing waste and avoiding litter, the drinks stations are primarily there to refill your container, not to hand out bottles or cups.
-If you do use one of our bottles or cups, please drop it in the bin before leaving.
+In the interests of reducing waste and avoiding litter, the drinks stations are primarily there to refill your containers, not to hand out cups.

-The course starts within QECP (there will be some guidance signage and marshals).
-Before leaving the country park, the course joins the South Downs Way which you will be following out to Cocking and then back to QECP, again on the South Downs Way.
+The course starts within Queen Elizabeth Country Park (there will be some guidance signage and marshals).
+Before leaving the country park, the course joins the South Downs Way which you will follow out to Cocking and then back to QECP, again on the South Downs Way.

-The South Downs Way is already publicly way-marked, and you will be expected to follow the signs.
-It's mostly pretty easy to follow, but there are a few points where course familiarity will help.
+The South Downs Way is already publicly way-marked, and with our additional yellow signs with black arrows, and reflective strips applied, they are very obvious and easy to spot (if you use your torch!).
+There are a few points where course familiarity will help and it certainly will do no harm to get out there for a few runs in daylight beforehand.
 You might like to join one of our guided course recces in advance of the event.

 The terrain is hilly trail, sometimes chalky and therefore slippery when wet.
-Trail shoes are recommended, but if the weather has been dry prior to the event, then road shoes should suffice whilst offering less protection from the stony surface.
+Trail shoes are recommended, but if the weather has been dry in the days prior to the event, then road shoes may suffice whilst offering less protection from the sometimes stony surface.